Parsely/slackbot/Readme.md

 Installation
 ----------------
-1) Head over to the custom integrations section of your Slack team and add a "Slash Commands" integration.
+1. Head over to the custom integrations section of your Slack team and add a "Slash Commands" integration.
-2) In the "command" section, put "/parsely" (without quotes).
+2. In the "command" section, put "/parsely" (without quotes..
-3) in the "URL" field, enter the URL your slackbot will be running on (Make sure to specify the port if necessary in the style of http://slackbot.com:6000)
+3. in the "URL" field, enter the URL your slackbot will be running on (Make sure to specify the port if necessary in the style of http://slackbot.com:6000.
-4) The rest of the fields can be left as their defaults (though feel free to change the name and portrait for the bot).
+4. The rest of the fields can be left as their defaults (though feel free to change the name and portrait for the bot..
-5) on the server pointed to in #3, clone this repository.
+5. on the server pointed to in #3, clone this repository.
-6) copy "sample.config.py" to "config.py" and replace all the sample values with values from your Parsely and Slack instances.
+6. copy "sample.config.py" to "config.py" and replace all the sample values with values from your Parsely and Slack instances.
-7) install the dependencies needed for the app with:
+7. install the dependencies needed for the app with:

 ```
 pip install -r requirements.txt

 ```

-7) run "python app.py" and your slackbot will be ready to receive commands!
+7. run "python app.py" and your slackbot will be ready to receive commands!

 Note: The lightweight server shipped with Flask will work for